Barbie: Star Light Adventure: Plot

 Things come to a head when he sends the group on a mission to capture a Starlian creature as part of their training.
 They succeed through dance, but Barbie senses the creature's terror and distress and convinces the others to let it go, thinking Constantine wants it in a zoo.
 Constantine, furious at being both disobeyed and misjudged, fires Barbie on the spot; he needed the Starlian to navigate to the center of the Galaxy to save the stars.
-Barbie apologizes, but not for doing what she thought was right, and uses her telekinesis to summon the Starlian and ask it nicely for help.
+Barbie apologizes for her incorrect assumptions, but not for doing what she thought was right, and uses her telekinesis to summon the Starlian and ask it nicely for help.
 Constantine reluctantly bows under the pressure of her teammates to reinstate her, now as their leader.

 Constantine and the team set off to the center of the Galaxy, guided and protected by the Starlian.
 Leo pilots them skillfully to the central planet.
 Once there, Barbie, Sal-Lee, Sheena, and Kareena fly through the gravity-related obstacles and clear a path for Constantine and his machine.
 They find their way to the planet's core where the avatars of the stars reside, and Constantine, stubbornly disregarding Barbie's advice to listen and reevaluate the situation, uses his device as planned.
 All the stars, forced into rigid order, instantly go out.
 Barbie, who could sense the stars were ceasing their dance out of sadness and loneliness, starts a new dance with them to cheer them up, and restores their order and light to the Galaxy, proving herself "the One".

 On the way home, Constantine humbly tells Barbie that while their personalities are irrevocably different, the two of them should stop working against each other and begin to learn from each other.
 He takes her and her father in as his wards, and the film ends with Barbie, now as Princess Starlight, and her friends teaching Constantine how to dance at a rave.